jtakayama/makahiki/install/doc/ubuntu_readme.txt

 Run the script with the options specified for your operating system:

 Ubuntu x86:
-% sudo ./install/ubuntu_installer.py --dependencies --os ubuntu --arch x86
+% sudo ./install/ubuntu_installer.py --dependencies --arch x86

 Ubuntu x64:
-% sudo ./install/ubuntu_installer.py --dependencies --os ubuntu --arch x86
+% sudo ./install/ubuntu_installer.py --dependencies --arch x64

 The script installs these packages and their dependencies:
 - git